rooster standing on pile of coins to represent the question of which came first, your cash flow problems or your business problems?

 10. Don’t click.
 You might think you’re closing a malicious popup only to find that the “X” you clicked on to close the box started an action instead.
 Instead of clicking to close a pop-up window or ad, close the browser window instead.

-11. Clear your devices’ cache, cookies and history.
-Clear out any unwanted internet activity by clearing your devices cache, which are temporary files stored on a device to make loading re-visited websites more efficient.
-You can also clear your devices internet browsing history and delete cookies to free up space on your device.
-This type of device “housekeeping” can make your devices run faster, frees up memory, and helps keep your device safer in the process.
-If you’re unsure about how to do this, contact your IT department, a local IT (information technology) or computer repair/maintenance specialist, or google information about how to do these types of tasks on device’s operating system.
+11. Clear your devices’ cache, cookies, and history.
+Clear out any unwanted internet activity by clearing your device’s cache, which are temporary files stored on a device to make loading re-visited websites more efficient.
+You can also clear your device’s internet browsing history and delete cookies to free up space on your device.
+This type of “housekeeping” can make your devices run faster, frees up memory, and helps keep your device safer in the process.
+If you’re unsure about how to do this, contact your IT department, a local IT (information technology) or computer repair/maintenance specialist, or Google information about how to do these types of tasks on the device’s operating system.

 1. Institute protocols.
 Make training about internet fraud part of your employee orientation and on-going training.
 Institute protocols and rules for use of company devices on the internet (including for email).